rjdirisio/pyvibdmc/docs/imp_samp.rst

 ----------------------------------------------
 The guiding function interface is quite similar to the potential energy interface for PyVibDMC.
 The user *must* provide a Python function that takes in the ``num_walkers x num_atoms x 3`` walker array and evaluate the value of the trial wave function for each walker.
 The code is restricted to use direct product wave functions.
-This decision was made due to giving the user the ability to divide by the components of Psi if they provide derivatives.

-The value of the trial wave function should be returned as a NumPy array of size ``num_walkers x num_modes``.
+The value of the trial wave function should be returned as a NumPy array of size ``num_walkers``.
-The direct product is performed internally.
 The user may also pass along ``trial_kwargs`` in the form of a dictionary, much like what can be done for
 `the potential energy interface <https://pyvibdmc.readthedocs.io/en/latest/potentials.html#passing-more-than-just-the-coordinates-to-the-potential-manager>`_.